danieldiamond/gitlab-analytics/README.md

 ## Why open source BizOps within GitLab?

+For many companies GitLab serves as the single data store for their engineering organization, shepherding their ideas all the way through to delivering them to customers.
+This model is already paying dividends by providing additional insights across the SDLC process.

+There are key gaps however in understanding how a product is being consumed and marketed to users.
+By expanding a single data set to include this additional information, additional insights can be drawn across the full customer lifecycle.
+This can ultimately help all parts of the organization have broader perspective how their work is translating to their business goals.

 ### Business Intelligence with DevOps, or BIOps

 Common CI/CD tools have all of the functionality needed to setup and maintain a Business Intelligence stack within an organization.
 They are able to periodically run a flexible array of software, and deploy to a set of environments.